Melapress/wp-security-audit-log/readme.txt

 * Spanish translation by the [WP Body team](https://wpbody.com/)
 * French translations by Denis Moscato

-#### Activity Log add-ons for third party plugins
+#### Activity Log extensions for third party plugins

 * <strong>[Activity Log for MainWP](https://www.wpsecurityauditlog.com/activity-log-mainwp-extension/)</strong>: This MainWP extension allows you to keep a log of MainWP network changes and to view the activity logs of all child sites from one central location - the MainWP dashboard.
-* <strong>[Activity Log add-on for WPForms](https://www.wpsecurityauditlog.com/integrations/activity-log-wpforms/)</strong>: Install this add-on to keep a log of changes in WPForms plugin, forms, form files, entries (leads) and more.
+* <strong>[Activity Log extension for WPForms](https://www.wpsecurityauditlog.com/integrations/activity-log-wpforms/)</strong>: Install this extension to keep a log of changes in WPForms plugin, forms, form files, entries (leads) and more.
-* <strong>[Activity Log add-on for bbPress](https://wordpress.org/plugins/wp-security-audit-log-add-on-for-bbpress/)</strong>: Install this add-on with to keep a log of changes in bbPress forums, topics, bbPress settings and more.
+* <strong>[Activity Log extension for bbPress](https://wordpress.org/plugins/wp-security-audit-log-add-on-for-bbpress/)</strong>: Install this extension with to keep a log of changes in bbPress forums, topics, bbPress settings and more.

 #### Related Links and Documentation